Thyroid Cancer: Specialists, Diagnosis And Treatment

 MBBS (Singapore) – M.Med (Singapore) – MRCP (United Kingdom) – FAMS (Medical Oncology)

 Dr Leong has been working in the Department of Medical Oncology, Singapore General Hospital / National Cancer Centre since 1995.
-She has provided outstanding cancer care for a wide-spectrum of cancers including breast cancercolorectal and stomach cancerslung cancer, head & neck cancer, ovarian/uterine/cervical cancerslymphomas and other solid tumours.
-Prior to leaving for private practice, Dr Leong was serving as Senior Consultant, managing different tumour types and was involved in the multi-disciplinary care tumour boards, establishing her as a key opinion cancer specialist doctor in lung as well as head and neck cancers.
-She was also Visiting Consultant at Changi General Hospital.
-She was Director of the Ambulatory Treatment Unit at National Cancer Centre and was the Chairperson of the Code Blue Team.
+She has provided outstanding cancer care for a wide spectrum of cancers including breast cancer, colorectal and stomach cancers, lung cancer, head & neck cancer, ovarian/uterine/cervical cancers, lymphomas and other solid tumours.
+Prior to leaving for private practice, Dr Leong was serving as a Senior Consultant, managing different tumour types and was involved in the multi-disciplinary care tumour boards, establishing her as a key opinion cancer specialist doctor in lung as well as head and neck cancers.
+She was also a Visiting Consultant at Changi General Hospital.
+She was the Director of the Ambulatory Treatment Unit at the National Cancer Centre and was the Chairperson of the Code Blue Team.

 Dr Leong was also actively involved in teaching.
 She was a Clinical Lecturer for medical students, involved in undergraduate teaching as well as teaching for junior staff and nurses.
 She has also given many public lectures.